 You can modify the stream-node-max-bytes parameter to specify the maximum memory that can be used by each macro node in streams.
 You can also modify the stream-node-max-entries parameter to specify the maximum number of stream entries that can be stored on each macro node.

-The engine version of the ApsaraDB for Redis instance is Redis 5.0 and later.
+The engine version of the ApsaraDB for Redis instance is Redis 5.0 or later.

 Relationship between Redis streams and macro nodes

 Stream is a new data type introduced with Redis 5.0.
-Redis streams are represented as delta-compressed macro nodes that are linked together by the radix tree.
+A Redis stream stores data on delta-compressed macro nodes that are connected in a radix tree.
 Each macro node stores multiple stream entries.
-You can use this data structure to access random elements, obtain elements in a specified range, and create capped streams with high efficiency.
+You can use this data structure to access random elements, obtain elements within a specified range, and create capped streams with high efficiency.
 This data structure also optimizes memory usage.

 You can specify the stream-node-max-entries parameter to limit the maximum stream entries supported by each macro node.
 You can specify the stream-node-max-bytes parameter to limit the maximum memory consumed by each macro node.

 - stream-node-max-entries: The default value is 100, which specifies that each macro node can store up to 100 stream entries.
 Valid values: 0 to 999,999,999,999,999.
 A value of 0 specifies that each macro node can store an unlimited number of stream entries.
 If the number of stream entries stored in a macro node reaches the upper limit, new stream entries are stored on a new macro node.